fabio98p/memory/README.md

 This is my simple version of Memory game.

-I created this project as an assignment given to me at a programming class to learn html and css Only later did I take over the project to matter us the logic to actually make it work using javascript
+I created this project as an assignment given to me at a programming class to learn html and css.

+Only later did I take over the project to matter us the logic to actually make it work using javascript